ezlosswm/go-pho/README.md

 # Go-Pho

-### Go-Pho, at its core is a CRUD API serving html templates using Go's templating engine and HTMX.
+## Go Phonebook, at its core is a CRUD API serving html tempaltes using Go's templating engine and HTMX.

 ## Features

 - Create a new contact
 - Read the list of contacts
 - Delete a specified contact
+- Updates a contact

 ## Stack